-XIV.
+XI.
 Academic Integrity

 Students who struggle with issues such as cheating, dishonesty, or general lack of integrity should not be in a field placement.
 Role modeling may stand as the number one curative factor for clients served by Internship students.
 Falsifying records, claiming credit for work not performed, or any other acts of dishonesty will be addressed.
 Such acts may result in expulsion from the course with a grade of "F" and referral to the department chair, college dean, or university provost for further action.
 As with all other courses, students are expected to have read and understood the current issue of the student handbook (published by Student Services) regarding student responsibilities, rights, and on-campus code of conduct.
+Students wishing placement in an agency that works with vulnerable populations need to understand that if they have a previous felony conviction on their record, they will likely be denied placement in that agency.
+It is best to disclose to the internship coordinator, so that placement in an agency without vulnerable populations can be identified.

-XV.Students with Disabilities
+XII.
+Students with Disabilities

-Students with medical, psychological, learning, or other disabilities desiring academic adjustments, accommodations, or auxiliary aids need to contact the Southern Utah University Coordinator of Services for Student with Disabilities (SSD) in Room 206F of the Sharwan Smith Center or phone (435) 865-8022.
+Students with medical, mental health, learning, or other disabilities desiring academic adjustments, accommodations, or auxiliary aids need to contact the Southern Utah University Coordinator of Services for Student with Disabilities (SSD) in Room 206F of the Sharwan Smith Center or phone (435) 865-8022.
 SSD determines eligibility for and authorizes the provision of services.

-XVI.
+XIII.
 Changes in the Syllabus